rootkral4/winshell/README.md

 # winshell
-python script to get shell from windows machine;copies itself to startup
+python script to get shell from windows machine

+copies itself to startup